THUIR/THUIR-website/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] Indicate your name and the content of the pull request in the title, e.g., "NAME: update personal profile".
 - [ ] After submitted, remember to check about the preview in the pull request
-- [ ] Make sure the update follows the instructions provided by the lab and the template (see below).
+- [ ] Make sure the update follows the instructions provided by the lab and the template.

 <!--